 Georgia in January

-Recommended Festivals For Georgia in January
+Recommended Festivals & Events For Georgia in January

 Recognized on January 14, The Old New Year or the Orthodox New Year is an informal holiday following the Julian calendar.
 The Georgian Orthodox church still uses the older Julian calendar, and serves as the final day for the weeks-long celebrations that accompany Christmas and New Year holidays.